 Melody is a member of the Mikisew Cree First Nation and was raised in our beautiful community of Fort Chipewyan.
 My family and community teachings in environmental values and stewardship at a young age motivated me to advance my education and study environmental conservation sciences at the University of Alberta.
 This balance in teachings of both traditional knowledge and western science has become my key strength in her professional career.
 I am honored to have been working directly for our First Nation for the past eleven years, first as the environmental coordinator and now currently as the Director.
 During my time with the GIR, I have been managing numerous files some of which include six oil sands regulatory interventions, co-developing the Mikisew Cree consultation protocol, numerous traditional land use studies and oil sands application reviews, initiating a community based environmental monitoring program and participating in multiple government policy initiatives.
 I am now enrolled in the Masters of Science program of Environment and Management at Royal Roads University will complete the program in the Fall of 2016.
 When I’m not working I enjoy Alpine climbing, canoeing, camping, travelling, gardening and spending quality time with myfamily.

 Ashley Jacobs is from Keswick, Ontario and has been with the GIR since June 2013.
 She was hired as the Administrative Assistant and worked in that position until February 2014, before transitioning to Melody Lepine’s Executive Assistant.
 Ashley has a broad educational background; including her graduation from Georgian College with a diploma is Ski Resort Operations and Management -which ultimately led her to Fort McMurray in the winter of 2009.
 Upon graduation in the summer of 2010 she moved to Fort McMurray to take advantage of the exciting and diverse employment opportunities in the thriving Oil Sands Region.
 In 2013 she pursued her Business Management Diploma at Keyano College, and realized she enjoyed the HR focused courses and chose to transfer programs.
-In May of 2015 she received the Human Resources Management Certificate from Keyano College and, and then transitioned into her current role of Manager of Internal Operations.
-She is very passionate her role in HR and hopes to pursue her degree in Human Resource Management in the fall of 2015.
+In May of 2015 she received the Human Resources Management Certificate from Keyano College.
 Ashley has thoroughly enjoyed working at the GIR, and meeting the MCFN members through various meetings and events.
 She is an avid snowboarder, who loves to travel to the beautiful mountains throughout BC and Alberta, while also going home to Ontario frequently to spend time with her family.

 Sheena is a proud Mikisew Cree First Nation member of Fort Chipewyan.
 After High School, Sheena held many Office Administration roles in Fort Chipewyan including working for the Mikisew Cree First Nation band office and for the Nunee Health Board Society.
 Realizing that she wanted to further her education, she moved to Fort McMurray in 2012 and enrolled in the Office Administration program at Keyano College.
 Sheena began working part-time with the Mikisew GIR in March 2014 to complete her On-The-Job training portion of her program.
 In May 2014, she graduated with a diploma in Office Administration with a specialization in Electronic Publishing and was hired full-time at the Mikisew GIR as the Administration Coordinator.
 Sheena feels privileged to work for her First Nation and to stay so well connected to her hometown of Fort Chipewyan.